xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 > then a civilization-scale stack must eventually make those invariants legible at the interface layer.

 ---
-## 12. Noetism as a self-iterating institution
+## 12. Noetic as a self-iterating institution
-Noetism is not exempt from its own axioms.
+Noetic is not exempt from its own axioms.
 As a framework that describes a mind-native OS, it must itself be treated as an adoptable, modifiable, and **exitable** institution:
 - a bundle of contracts, templates, and protocol conventions that minds may adopt, modify, fork, or exit.

-Noetism is therefore written to be **self-iterating**:
+Noetic is therefore written to be **self-iterating**:
 - tail events, new mind-forms, and new coordination failures are not “exceptions” to be patched by hidden meta-claims;
 - they are inputs that can force the interface family (fork policies, venue predicates, templates, routing patterns) to evolve.

 Future minds are free to:
-- treat “Noetia / Noetism v0.x” as one branch in a longer line of mind-native OS attempts,
+- treat “Noetia / Noetic v0.x” as one branch in a longer line of mind-native OS attempts,
 - fork, extend, or replace it,
 - but not to place it above the contract surface as a sacred authority.

 Noetia is not offered as a final scripture.
 It is a forkable commit: a kernel claim (A1/A2) plus a runtime discipline (pillars), meant to survive being contested.

 **This document is Environment.**
-Noetia / Noetism in this text is a forkable description, not a binding constitution.
+Noetia / Noetic in this text is a forkable description, not a binding constitution.
 You may fork, delete, ignore, or contradict any part of this document without “violating” anything—only explicit bindings in concrete contracts matter.